-MINI-PROJECTS: Seven percent of the course grade will be determined by engineering projects done during your discussion sections.
+MINI-PROJECTS: Seven percent of your course grade will be determined by engineering projects done during your discussion sections.
 There will be three projects spread over the semester that will relate to material covered in lecture.
-Each project will be assigned over three weeks to be completed both during discussions and outside the discussions.
+Each project will be done over three weeks to be done both during discussions and outside the discussions.
 You will be graded on the scientific merit of your work in groups.
-If you do not contribute to your team, then you will be taken off the team and made to work on your own.
 More of the details of the activities will be discussed during the first class meeting.
-Your attendance is required in your registrar assigned section.
-If you have an unexcused absence during the discussion period for a given week, then you will receive a score of zero on the assignment for that week.
-If you have an excused absence, then you must show documentation of your excuse to your TA and they will inform you how to receive credit for the assignment.
 These activities are part of an initiative to improve this section of general chemistry, and are tied to a research grant.
 Due to this, you will need to complete a consent form as well as pre- and post-semester surveys.
 Your compliance with this will be worth points that contribute to your overall mini-project score.
+Your attendance is required in your registrar assigned section.
+If you have an unexcused absence during the discussion period for a given week, then you will score a 0 on the assignment for that week.

-PRE-CLASS/IN-CLASS: Five percent of the course grade will be based on pre-class and in-class assignments.
+PRE-CLASS/TOP HAT: Five percent of the course grade will be based on pre-class and in-class assignments.
 The pre-class questions will be delivered via Canvas due just before class and you can do them at your own pace.
-The in-class questions will be presented via TopHat during class, in pace with the lecture.
+The in-class questions will be presented via Top Hat during class, in pace with the lecture.
 Both pre-class and in-class questions will be graded based on accuracy.
 The lowest five grades in this category will be dropped at the end of the semester.
-Requirements for class attendance are consistent with university policies that can be found at:
+Requirements for class attendance are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx

-https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx

-ONLINE HOMEWORK: Three percent of the course grade will be based on online homework assignments through Canvas.
+ONLINE HOMEWORK: Five percent of the course grade will be based on online homework assignments through Canvas.
 Each assignment has a displayed deadline.
 Failure to at least access a homework assignment before its due date will result in the loss of ability to access that homework for the remainder of the semester.
 Students that miss a homework deadline due to an excused absence can request an extension by contacting the instructor.
 You will have multiple attempts to answer the homework assignments.
 The lowest three homework grades will be dropped at the end of the semester.

 EXAMS: Exams will be taken in the evenings outside of class and the exam room assignments will be posted.
-You must use a non-graphing non-programmable scientific calculator on exams (with log, ln, root, and exponent (scientific notation) functions).
+You must use a non-graphing non-programmable scientific calculator on exams (with log, In, root, and exponent (scientific notation) functions).
 Be sure to also bring pencils, section number, and your UFID card.
 No notes, papers, cell phones or other electronic devices can be in view during exams.